Learning Action Embeddings for Off-Policy Evaluation: Conclusion

 \section{Conclusion}

 In this work, we propose methods that assume a structured action space in the contextual bandit setting, and reduce the variance of model-free off-policy estimators by \emph{learning} action embeddings from the reward signal.
 We extend MIPS to settings where pre-defined embeddings are not available, or are difficult to define.
 At the same time, we show that the method can improve upon the pre-defined embeddings even when they are available.
 The proposed method outperforms all standard baselines on synthetic and real-world fashion recommendation data, even if the reward model itself is inaccurate.
 An interesting future direction is to study the embeddings learned by more complex classes of reward models, such as neural networks.
+In the current experiments, we estimate the action distribution over the embeddings $p(a \mid e)$ using a discriminative model as proposed by \citet{saito_off-policy_2022}.
+To enable explicit bias-variance control in future work, it would be interesting to experiment with estimating these weights with a generative classifier and a \emph{prescribed} form of $p(a \mid e)$.

 We would also like to extend our methods to the learning-to-rank setting, as list-level embeddings can dramatically reduce the combinatorial complexity of the problem.
+This can be done by concatenating the item-level embeddings of a single list into a longer embedding and applying our method to it.
+We assume that in the same way our model exploits the similarity relationships between individual items, it would also learn to embed the browsing customer behavior impacting the final reward (e.g., the items at the end of the list are observed less frequently).
+This would eliminate the need for explicitly modeling these behaviors by click models \citep{chuklin_click_2015}.
+Another way to use our method in LTR, as it works with any model class, is to use some of the well-known list-wise LTR methods and use its intermediate output as the learned action embedding.